coleifer/peewee/docs/peewee/models.rst

 Models and Fields
 =================

 :py:class:`Model` classes, :py:class:`Field` instances and model instances all map to database concepts:

 ================= =================================
-Thing             Corresponds to...
+Object            Corresponds to...
 ================= =================================
 Model class       Database table
 Field instance    Column on a table